jimboquijano/suriform/docs/guide/walkthrough/messaging.md

 ## 🌐 Locale Level

-With a locale source, a `false` result will be converted into a `resultKey`.
+With a locale source, a `false` result turns into a `resultKey` using the **defined rule name**.
 This key is used to lookup a locale source and retrieve its **localized message** when available.
-A `resultKey` can be returned directly as well, which will have the same effect.
+A `resultKey` can be returned directly, which will have the same effect.

 ::: tabs
 == false result